Shaun O'Boyle: Early life and education

-O'Boyle grew up in Donegal, Ireland, and completed a BSc in Physiology at NUI Galway.
+O'Boyle grew up in County Donegal, Ireland, and completed a BSc in Physiology at NUI Galway.
 He also carried out his PhD in Developmental Biology from 2003-2008 there, where he investigated the first genes to be 'switched on' in developing zebrafish embryo.

 Career

 O'Boyle completed a postdoctoral research position between 2009-2010 at University College Dublin, working with Kay Nolan on the evolution of genomic imprinting.
 He subsequently worked at Science Gallery Dublin from 2011-2016 in a variety of roles and also produced Futureproof for Newstalk radio station from 2010-2013.

 O'Boyle set up the audio producing partnership Bureau with artist Maurice Kelliher in 2013.
 Bureau have made radio documentaries and podcasts, on a diverse range of subjects, for: BBC Radio 4, Documentaries on Newstalk, Science Gallery Dublin/International, Irish Design 2015, LGBT History Month UK, Inspirefest, Festival of Curiosity, UCD/Science Foundation Ireland, and BBC World Service.
 Their documentaries and podcasts feature a diverse range of voices and issues and have been widely commended.

 He established House of STEM in 2017 to connect and to address issues facing LGBTQ+ scientists in Ireland.
 In 2018 he helped set up LGBT STEM Day - in which a group of national and international organisations collaborated to create an initiative to raise awareness for LGBT+ people working in Science, Technology, Engineering and Maths.
 LGBT STEM Day falls on 5 July annually.
+He also co-curated The Queer Variable, a collection of interviews with LGBT+ people in STEM, with Alfredo Carpineti, chair of Pride in STEM.

+O'Boyle joined Dublin City University in 2021, where he works as a Research Fellow and part time Diversity and Inclusion Engagement Lead at the ADAPT Centre.
+His work there includes the Irish Sign Language STEM Glossary, which seeks to address gaps in Irish Sign Language for technical terms in STEM, and co-creating art and science frameworks for engaging deaf people with sign language technologies.